Anna-Gordon/Jungle-Rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes.
+Two types of users: Client and Admin.
+Admin can create categories and products.
+Client can register, make purchase and pay for order.

 ## Setup